STACK service specifications

 one.
 The ESA World Cover Auxiliary Dataset has only one single-band asset named worldcover

 .
-Result from similar on-demand change detection processing services may have multiple single-band assets with different names.
+Results from similar on-demand change detection processing services may have multiple single-band assets with different STAC keys (e.g. flood-mask

 Note